-(24) This actor, the most nominated male actor in Academy Award history, portrayed the title leader of the teamsters (+) union in the film Hoffa.
+(28) This actor starred in one of the title roles in the film sequel The Two Jakes.
+This most nominated male actor in Academy Award history portrayed the title leader of the teamsters (+) union in the film Hoffa.
 This actor played Frank Costello in The Departed, and he played the () Joker in Tim Burton's first Batman film.
 For the points, identify this actor who starred in One Flew Over the Cuckoo's Nest and The Shining.

-ANSWER: Jack Nicholson (or John Joseph Nicholson)
+ANSWER: Jack Nicholson (or Jack Joseph Nicholson)